 This buckwheat pancake recipe is not your ordinary pancake, and there is nothing quite like a weekend morning breakfast of hot-off-the-griddle pancakes.

-This heritage recipe was found among my great-grandmother’s recipes, in a cookbook released in 1921.
+This heritage recipe was found among my great-grandmother's recipes, in a cookbook released in 1921, and is an overnight yeast pancakes recipe.

 Unlike most modern buckwheat pancake recipes, this one incorporates yeast into the batter, which rises overnight and is cooked in the morning.